 Public Hearings begin at 9 a.m. and are held in Room 403 of the Peoria County Courthouse.
-The hearing provides an opportunity for the petitioner to state their case and for objectors to voice their concerns.
+The hearing provides an opportunity for the petitioner to state their case and for objectors and/or consenters to make their comments.
 Involved parties will be notified of the scheduled hearing time prior to the date of their hearing.

 Step Five: ZBA Deliberation